 8) Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California?

 After completing your UC application and first three essays, is there anything that you have yet to share that is absolutely elemental to who you are as a person/student?
 Without the benefit of an in-person interview, it may feel like you never fully had a chance to connect intimately with a UC admissions officer.
 You have a burning sense that you have not communicated the full you, your true essence, your je ne sais quoi, your…you get the idea.
 If you feel something important about yourself has yet to be communicated elsewhere in the application, then PI #8 is about to become your best friend.

 Consider that the admissions reader is already familiar, at least in a cursory sense, with your academic history, activities, and awards.
-What don’t they know, or, what could they understand on a deeper level.
+What don’t they know, or, what could they understand on a deeper level?
 This could be a particular skill or talent, or something about your character or personality.
-This one is intentionally open-ended so use this space to share your most cherished accomplishments or most winning attributes.
-The university itself is inviting you to “brag” here, so we recommend obliging, by presenting the equivalent to “closing argument” at the end of this admissions trial.
+This one is intentionally open-ended, so use this space to share your most cherished accomplishments or most winning attributes.
+The university itself is inviting you to “brag” here, so we recommend obliging, by presenting the equivalent to a “closing argument” at the end of this admissions trial.

 College Transitions’ Final Thoughts